 Service for any other reason other than as set forth in paragraph 8(a) and 8(b) above, including not being nominated for re-election, not being re-elected, retirement, resignation, or discharge, will result in forfeiture of all unexercised vested Awards as of 5 p.m. on the date of the Termination of Service, unless otherwise specified in the Award Agreement.
 The Committee may waive the forfeiture in whole or in part.
-Where forfeiture is waived, the Participant may, within three (3) months after the date of such Termination of Service, exercise all Awards he or she could have exercise within the three (3) month period following the Termination of Service had the Termination of Service not occurred (regardless if such Awards were vested as of the date of Termination of Service).
+Where forfeiture is waived, the Participant may, within thirty (30) days after the date of such Termination of Service, exercise all Awards he or she could have exercised at the date of the Termination of Service not occurred (regardless if such Awards were vested as of the date of the Termination of Service).

 9. Terms and Conditions of Option Awards.
-Each grant of an Award shall be authorized by the Committee and shall be evidenced by an Award Agreement between the Company and the Participant setting forth the Award being granted, the total number of Shares subject to the Award (determined in accordance with the terms of Section 7 of the Plan), the Exercise Price, the Date of Grant, and such other terms, provisions, limitations, and performance objectives as are approved by the Committee, but not inconsistent with the Plan.
-The minimum vesting period is six (6) months, and the term of an Award may be no more than five (5) years from the date of vesting.
+Each grant of an Award shall be authorized by the Committee and shall be evidenced by an Award Agreement between the Company and the Participant setting forth the Award being granted, the total number of Shares subject to the Award (determined in accordance with the terms of Section 7 of the Plan), the Exercise Price, the Date of Grant, and such other terms, provisions, limitations, and performance objectives as are approved by the Committee, provided that such terms and conditions are not inconsistent with the Plan and do not cause the Award to be subject to the requirements of Section 409A of the Code and the regulations and other guidance issued thereunder.
+The minimum vesting period is six (6) months, and the term of an Award may be no more than ten (10) years from the date of grant.
 No Award may be exercised after expiration of its term.